On this page9 sections

 Can I get business funding after being denied by a bank?

 Yes.
 A bank denial is one of the most common reasons businesses turn to revenue-based working capital, which qualifies on monthly bank deposits rather than credit score and can fund as fast as the same business day.
 A business a bank declined on credit alone can still qualify on revenue.
-Bay Street Lending submits one soft-pull application to 50+ funding partners, so a single lender’s denial doesn’t mean starting the search over from scratch.
+Bay Street Capital submits one soft-pull application to 50+ funding partners, so a single lender’s denial doesn’t mean starting the search over from scratch.

 Can I get a business loan with a 600 credit score?